Birdlet/Charmm2Slipids/README.md

 | SOD    | NA    | Sodium |
 | CHL    | CL    | Chlorine |

-New Version will comes later!
+New Version will come later!
+I guess so...